Graduate Degree Requirements

 A student’s Breadth Requirement is fulfilled when 12 credits (at least 4 courses) are completed within four different breadth areas within the matrix (Physics, Chemistry, Biology, History) x (Ocean-Atmosphere, Solid-Earth-Terrestrial).
 Two of the breadth courses must be within the Ocean-Atmosphere offerings, and two in the Solid-Earth-Terrestrial offerings.
 The attached grid reflects current breadth courses; the grid may evolve to reflect new course offerings (providing students new breadth options) and courses no longer taught (which will be grandfathered for breadth credit).
 All courses used to satisfy the Breadth Requirements must be taken for a letter grade.

-Breadth Matrix
+Course Matrix

 The Qualifying Exam